 "You misunderstand, Mr. Foreman," said Joshua.
 "The snake was not venomous.
 Its fangs were removed, so you see it is she, not you that will sleep in a bed at home tonight."

-"Why the hell didnt you tell me the snake wasnt poisonous," Jack shouted.
+Jacks reaction was louder.
+He was trembling.
+"Why the hell didnt you tell me the snake wasnt poisonous?" he shouted.

-"It was there on the sign," answered Joshua.
+"It was there on the sign," answered Joshua lightly.
 "If you had bothered to read it."

-"OK, throw him in," Joshua said to the guards.
+"OK, throw him in," he said to the guards.

-The Calfers did as they were told and flipped Mr. Formans legs over the railing.
+The startled Calfers mechanically did as they were told and flipped Mr. Formans legs over the railing.

-The reptile seized the man in its jaws and in the usual killing style of crocodiles pulled its victim under water and rolled over sideways spinning the victim's head in and out of the water.
+The tape muffled scream was cut off abruptly as he hit the water, head first.
+Trussed as he was, he could have simply drowned but the crocodile was already in the water.
+The reptile seized the man in its jaws and in the usual killing style of crocodiles pulled its victim under water and rolled over sideways spinning Mr. Foremans head in and out of the water.
 Finally as the man weakened, the crocodile was able to hold its prey completely under the surface.
-Brian turned away as the water began to turn red.
-He had tried to prevent another murder, but had failed.
+With the water turning red as it was, it was unknown if Mr. Foreman died from the reptiles teeth or from drowning.